Biden's pledge on media freedom may be easier said than done

 Biden appears to be looking to change that.

+But she also said discussions with the Justice Department were still underway and that no new policy was ready to be announced.

-Michael Weinstein, a former Justice Department prosecutor and criminal defense lawyer in New Jersey, said he understood Biden's comments as making clear his disdain for the practice without necessarily foreclosing on the possibility that it could ever be used under any circumstances.
+Michael Weinstein, a former Justice Department prosecutor and criminal defense lawyer in New Jersey, said he understood Biden's comments as making clear his disdain for the practice without necessarily precluding the possibility that it could ever be used under any circumstances.

 “I don’t see that he’s directing any specific case or that he's directing that an investigation take one path or another,” Weinstein said.
 "He’s simply putting forth priorities and procedures, which then the Justice Department has to modify its protocols as a result.